turingschool/front-end-curriculum/lessons/module-2/binary-search-tree.md

 ## Checks For Understanding

 * What is a Binary Search Tree?
-* Give an example of data that might be stored in this structure
 * What rules must a BST follow?
-* Discuss why you might use Depth First approach vd Breadth First for searching a tree?
+* Discuss why you might use Depth First approach vs. Breadth First for searching a tree?
 What about the opposite?

 ### BST in Code

-We will be implementing a BST using this [repo](https://github.com/turingschool-examples/tdd/tree/binaryTree).
+We will be implementing a BST using this [repo](https://github.com/turingschool-examples/binary-search-tree).
 Use the tests to build out a few methods to navigate around a Binary Search Tree.

 ## Resources